 This is great for use at home and is also lightweight and perfect for camping and backpacking.
 It’s made of phthalate and bisphenol-A (BPA) free plastic.

-If you choose this gift for your favorite coffee snob, you might want to sweeten the deal with some extra filters.
+If you choose this gift for your favorite coffee snob, you might want to also include some extra filters.

 Read more about Robusta coffee (used in making espresso)